College Admissions Scandal: Charges filed against Bay Area's Marjorie Klapper

 She's been charged with conspiracy to commit mail fraud and Honest Services Mail fraud.

-Marci appeared Tuesday in San Francisco, has a $1 million unsecured bond and will appear again March 29 in Boston.
+Menlo Park jewelry business owner Marjorie Klapper marvels her son who “scored” a 30 on ACT won’t be taking it again.
+When she learns of “audit” agrees with CW-1 she’ll say her money went to “foundation for underprivileged kids.”
+Klapper’s vm is full.
+I texted. pic.twitter.com/pLukoElfuF— Melanie Woodrow (@MelanieWoodrow) March 12, 2019

-I wonder if Hillsborough resident and Burlingame liquor distribution CEO Marci Palatella still feels this way?
-“It was worth every cent.”
-She also told CW1 her and her husband “laugh every day” about their gratitude for CW1’s services. https://t.co/LSp5j1cHJa pic.twitter.com/b2XusjqgDp— Melanie Woodrow (@MelanieWoodrow) March 12, 2019
+Klapper appeared Tuesday in San Francisco, has a $250,000 unsecured bond and will appear again March 29 in Boston.

 RELATED: Felicity Huffman, Lori Loughlin among actresses, CEOs charged in alleged college admissions scam